How do You Get Bed Bugs? The Story of the White Chair.

 What Do Cockroaches Eat?

 Cockroaches are omnivores in the truest sense of the word.
 They eat nearly anything from fruits to rancid meat to book bindings and wallpaper.
-They are scavengers and opportunists who will raid any food supply the can get their grubby mandibles on.
+They are scavengers and opportunists who will raid any food supply they can get their grubby mandibles on.

 With so little discretion for what they ingest, cockroaches rarely bother with potentially dangerous food sources such as humans.
 Why risk biting you when they can simply dive through your garbage?
 The fact that they can survive a month or more without food also means there’s no need for them to panic if they go a day or two without dinner leftovers.